nicholasadamou/starter-kit/README.md

 ## Windows Version Notes

-Double click on the `setup.bat` file and follow the on-screen instructions.
+Right click on the `setup.bat` file and `run as Administrator` then follow the on-screen instructions.

 *Note*: This setup process, unlike the Mac version, doesn't require you to navigate to the `Starter Kit` directory.
 It auto-detects the file path that the `setup.bat` file is located in.